 There’s multiple reasons you’ll hear me say online entrepreneurs should start with freelancing, but one of the biggest, is that it’s the easiest on your wallet.
 (If you want to know the other reasons, check out this post.)

-Take it from somebody who’s poured thousands into online businesses—freelancing is the cheapest way to make money online.
+Take it from somebody who’s poured thousands into online businesses — freelancing is the cheapest way to make money online (even with sites like Upwork pushing costs up.)
 Between time, money, and effort, online business always costs something.
 One thing that’s still kind of murky though, is how much people who’re already out here freelancing are spending on their businesses.

 I want to give you a feel for what I spend on mine (and why), so this isn’t going to be a traditional list or something that’s going to be true for everybody.
 I’m breaking it out into stages/phases, so you’ll see how I managed risk, invested gradually (I started freelancing after a layoff), and only paid out more once I saw some return.